sait-lab/learn-git/git-branching.md

 #### Creating a New Branch

 What happens when you create a new branch?
 Well, doing so creates a new pointer for you to move around.
-Let’s say you want to create a new branch called `testing`.
+Let's say you want to create a new branch called `testing`.
 You do this with the `git branch` command:

 ```console
 $ git branch testing
 ```

-This creates a new pointer to the same commit you’re currently on.
+This creates a new pointer to the same commit you're currently on.

 ![Two branches pointing into the same series of commits](./git-branching.assets/two-branches.png)

-How does Git know what branch you’re currently on?
+How does Git know what branch you're currently on?
 It keeps a special pointer called `HEAD`.
-In Git, this is a pointer to the local branch you’re currently on.
-In this case, you’re still on `main`.
-The `git branch` command only *created* a new branch — it didn’t switch to that branch.
+In Git, this is a pointer to the local branch you're currently on.
+In this case, you're still on `main`.
+The `git branch` command only *created* a new branch — it didn't switch to that branch.

 ![HEAD pointing to a branch](./git-branching.assets/head-to-master.png)